tc39/proposal-arraybuffer-base64/README.md

 # ArrayBuffer to/from base64

 base64 is the de-facto standard way to represent arbitrary binary data as ASCII.
-JavaScript has ArrayBuffers (and other wrapping types) to work with binary data, but no way built-in mechanism to encode that data as base64, nor to take base64'd data and produce a corresponding ArrayBuffer.
+JavaScript has ArrayBuffers (and other wrapping types) to work with binary data, but no built-in mechanism to encode that data as base64, nor to take base64'd data and produce a corresponding ArrayBuffer.
 We should fix that.

 ## Possible API